catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

   --labels master_lb_floating_ip_enabled=true --merge-labels

-It is important to note the security implications of doing this, as your Kubernetes API will be exposed to the internet.
+It is important to note the security implications of doing this, as your Kubernetes API will be exposed to the Internet.

 ..
 Note::